bluwy/website/src/posts/2024-09-09-trailing-slash-for-frameworks/index.md

 </div>

-> Dimmed cells indicate that the path may lead to relative references issues or returns the incorrect content.
+> Dimmed cells indicate that the path may lead to relative references issues or they return an unexpected content.

 As a framework, ideally it should able to support all of the hosting providers, which is possible but with many edge cases to keep in mind.
 Note that the data above focuses on static file serving only.